PrivacyHawk Logo

 3. Threatening Language

-Be suspicious of emails such as "you must act now" or "your account will be closed if you don't respond."
+Be suspicious of emails such as "You must act now" or "Your account will be closed if you don't respond."
 These are often phishing emails trying to pressure you into taking action.

 Please keep in mind that Banks are there to facilitate you.
 They will never want to close a customer's bank account.
 It goes against their policy and business model.
 Always call your bank and confirm if their representative contacted you.
 No bank will ever ask for personal information, such as credit card details or account passwords.

-Scammer target our vulnerabilities.
+Scammer targets our vulnerabilities.
 They know that we are procrastinators and hurrying to get things done.
 They often use urgency to make us act.
 Don't let them trick you by responding to such emails!

 4. Unfamiliar Links